Automating the Azure Private Link integration

 Before using this Terraform module, ensure the following:

-You have an existing Azure Virtual Network (vNet) and subnet.
+You must have an existing Azure VNet and subnet for the deployment.

-Your on-premise or cloud databases are reachable from the Azure vNet.
+Your on-premise or cloud databases must be reachable from the Azure vNet.

-You are able to create an Azure storage account for storing VM scripts temporarily.
+Permission to create Azure Storage.
+The Azure storage is used for storing VM scripts temporarily.

 pass_values.tfvars